HIT-Strategies/dev-bootstrap-starter/README.md

 # dev-bootstrap-starter

-Minimal, idempotent dev environment bootstrap for macOS and Ubuntu/WSL. v1 installs:
+Minimal, idempotent dev environment bootstrap for macOS and Linux. v1 installs:
 - asdf (and installs plugins from `~/.tool-versions` if present)
 - basic Git defaults
-- Docker (Desktop on macOS; Engine on Ubuntu/WSL)
+- Docker (Desktop on macOS; Engine on Linux)

 ## Quick start